Do you think about comedy?

 - Country Rap:

-- "Gone Funky" is about three displaced country artists who turn to rap.
+- "Gone Funky" (based on Alan Jackson's "Gone Country") is about three displaced country artists who turn to rap.
 Later on the same album, he does a rap cover of John Anderson's "Swingin'".

 - Also played with in "Hip Hop and Honky Tonk".